Beijing is one of the oldest cities in the world. It’s also one of the largest.

 9. Prepare yourself for the toilets

-You’ve probably heard over and over that Beijing is a big, modern city and it is.
+You’ve probably heard over and over that Beijing is a big, modern city.
+And it is.

-But this doesn’t mean that it’s western and this applies particularly to the toilets.
 Yes, you will come across a lot of squat toilets in Beijing.
 And yes, you will probably have to use them.

 Also, remember that China’s sewerage system isn’t set up to handle toilet paper, so you usually can’t flush it down the toilet.
-Put it in the provided bin instead and then wash your hands really well because the bins are often overflowing.
+Put it in the bin instead and then wash your hands really well because the bins are often overflowing.

-I’ve written a whole article on Chinese toilets if you want to find out more.
+Expat Gayle has written a whole article on Chinese toilets if you want to find out more.

 10. Just accept the noises